 A content strategy helps you to plan the type of content you publish, when to publish it as well as the result it should produce.
 The following steps are involved in the process of creating a content strategy:

-a).
-Planning stage; here you have to bring your resources together to ensure that you have everything set to get started.
+Here you have to bring your resources together to ensure that you have everything set to get started.
 Which are the available content sources?
 How do you get to them and how much money have you set aside for this purpose?

-c).
-Define content types and set KPIs; Your Key Performance Indicators will help you meet your goals.
+Your Key Performance Indicators will help you meet your goals.
 KPIs fall into three levels; leading, marketing and business metrics.
 The leading indicators for a good content marketing campaign include more searches on specified keywords, social presence and growing network, incoming links from quality sites, as well as mentions across the web.
 Apart from Google Analytics, tools such as SEMRush, Moz Analytics and Raven can help for a small fee.
 Marketing KPIs can be measured using Google Analytics, WebTrends and Omniture.
 You need to check the number of visitors on the site, sources of traffic and interaction.
 You should also be able to check the devices used to access the content and visitor location.
 Conversion sources, frequency of users and revenue trends are also measured at this level.
 Finally, business metrics include the cost of acquisition, visitor retention, lifetime value and gross margin.
 These metrics are measured using automated tools such as Salesforce, Kissmetrics and Mixpanel.

-e).
-You can start analysing the performance immediately, but after 24 hours you should be able to have clear data on what is happening.
 If you have implemented the strategy well, your numbers should start aligning to the goals you set.
 Take a week and if needed, conduct A/B tests to see what approach produces the best response.
 Tweak whatever needs modifications until you get the full attention of your visitors.
 Add whatever works to the content strategy.

-Step number 3: Get quality pictures
+Step #3: Get quality pictures

 Your blog posts should always have accompanying images.
 You might not be able to take all the photos you need for each post you write, but you can use photos taken by other people.
 Shutterstock offers quality images at a small subscription fee.
 You can also find royalty-free images on Google.
 After opening the image search results, click on tools, then usage rights and select as required.
 Sites such as Pixabay also offer royalty-free images that do not need attribution at all.
 Chances are, you will be using both free and paid images before you build your own multimedia gallery.